 - Prior experience with people living in poverty or experiencing homelessness;

-- 4-6 years legal experience as a practicing attorney.
+- 1-6 years legal experience as a practicing attorney.
+Post-graduate judicial clerkship can count toward years of experience.
 Practice areas must have included working in civil rights, poverty law, or non-profit legal services;

 - Admitted to practice law in Maryland, or Admitted and in Good Standing in another State and willing and eligible to sit for the next available Bar exam;